mirkobronzi/orion_example/README.md

 For mlflow, run `mlflow ui` in the folder where you run the experiment.
 Then use your browser to explore the results.

+## Note on logs

+If no `--log` option is passed (see `main.py`), the logging will happen as usual.

+If the `--log` option is passed (see `main.py`), then the root logger is set to print to that file.

+This is convenient when running with orion, cause we can set that file to be in the folder that orion is created. (so, the log will be places in the exp. folder).

+(this is the behaviour in the example `example_orion_on_cluster_with_slurm`)

+Note that any other log (e.g., print statement) will still go on screen.
+In SLURM, that means they will go in the SLURM main log file.

+If you see the examaple `example_orion_on_cluster_with_slurm/to_submit.sh`, these log files are redirected to a folder called `other_logs`.
+Most probably, these log files will not contain any useful logging that is not already in the log file in the exp folder.

+(because, HOPEFULLY, your code is using logging() to log, and not print() ...)